New York Senior Assistance Programs, Benefits, and Grants (2026)

 • Don’t pay anyone who promises to “guarantee” benefits.
 Free help is available from NY Connects, Offices for the Aging, HIICAP, and legal services.

 • Expect waitlists for housing vouchers and some repair grants; apply early and keep your contact information updated with the agency.
+While you wait on approvals, these charities that help seniors may offer one-time rent, utility, or food assistance.

 • For any mailing you send, use certified mail or get a date‑stamped copy if you drop it off in person.